tankwin08/Bayesian_optimization_deep_learning/README.md

  (2) Check normality to see if we need to rescale the data

- (3) Define the NN model which can automatically generate architecture of NN.
+ (3) Define the NN model which can automatically generate optimal architecture of NN.

  (4) Define the loss function which we want to optimized, which can help determine the good hyperpameters.